ukgamer/gmod-arcademachines/README.md

 #### Files

-`FILE:LoadFromURL(url, key, noCache = false)`
+`FILE:LoadFromURL(url, key, callback = nil, noCache = false)`

 Used for loading arbitrary files from the web.
+If defined, `callback` will be called on successful load with the below table.

 `noCache` can be used during development to bypass the built in caching mechanism.